dbos-inc/dbos-docs/docs/index.md

 - **It's simple**.
 Write your business logic using serverless functions.
 Store all your data in Postgres&#8212;we'll manage the connections and transactions for you.
 - **It's reliable by default**.
 Even if you have to reboot your server, your workflows [will always resume from where they left off](./tutorials/workflow-tutorial#reliability-guarantees).
 Reliable message delivery is [built in](./tutorials/workflow-communication-tutorial#reliability-guarantees-1).
 Idempotency is [built in](./tutorials/idempotency-tutorial).
-- **It's made for DBOS**.
-Starting early next year, you can deploy any application written for the DBOS SDK to DBOS's new cloud platform built on our revolutionary, scalable, and secure [cloud-native operating system](https://dbos.dev).
+- **It's made for DBOS Cloud**.
+Starting early next year, you can deploy any DBOS application to DBOS Cloud, our new cloud platform built on our revolutionary, scalable, and secure [cloud-native operating system](https://dbos.dev).

 To get started with DBOS today in less than five minutes, check out our [quickstart](./getting-started/quickstart)!